swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

       “Numerous observations have  revealed that a number of neurotic people know neither when<br>
       they are thirsty, nor hungry.
 They will maintain that they are never thirsty !
 So, in spite of this,  they must  be given drinks.
 In other cases, water induces nausea, and even vomiting, to  the point at which they  avoid drinking at all.
 These people can reach the point of fatal deshydration.
 They  are
 <br>
-      73</p>
+      73

-    <p>&nbsp;&nbsp; rare  cases, but it is important to get them to drink in small sips.
+    &nbsp;&nbsp; rare  cases, but it is important to get them to drink in small sips.
 Outside these two exceptions, Shelton  concludes that it is not recommended to drink without being thirsty … Nothing in what has just been said should lead the faster to  fear water.
 One must not think, either, that a fast without water is more beneficial than a fast  with water.
 This idea has been launched, but it is more dangerous than an excess of water.”

 But Shelton does not distinguish between periods  when someone is eating, and those when they are fasting.
 In fact someone who  follows the natural hygiene diet is never thirsty and never needs to drink,  even a single glass of water a year.
 The water in his food will supply all his  needs.